verbb/formie/docs/get-started/upgrading-from-v3.md

 - [Custom Fields](#custom-fields) if the project defines custom Formie fields.
 - [Custom Integrations](#custom-integrations) if the project defines custom integrations, captchas, address providers, or payment providers.
 - [Removed legacy captchas](#removed-legacy-captchas) if the site relied on Formie’s built-in Duplicate, JavaScript, or Honeypot captcha types.
-- [Submission Workflow](#submission-workflow) if custom code calls Formie’s payment-processing step directly.
+- [Custom Front-End Validation](#custom-front-end-validation) if the project registers custom browser validators or overrides front-end message strings.
+- [Translation Strings](#translation-strings) if the project overrides Formie messages in site translation files.

 ## Changes at a Glance